MonicaLukudu/Advance_Git_Exercise/README.md

 <!--'-M' a flag frequently seen in the mv command (move/rename) it is used to rename a branch, while '-m' is a short hand of a '-messge' that is used to commit a message. -->

 ## 10. Checking Out Datched HEAD
+### git checkout <commit-hash> <!--this command help taking you back to the specific commit that was done by that time-->

+# Advanced Workflows PART 3
+## 1. Stashing Changes
+### git stash <!--this command temporarily saves youe staged and unstaged changes in the file, and then reverts your wirking directory to the state of the last commit-->

+## 2. Retrieving stashed changes
+### git stash pop <!--this command is used to remove the changes from the stash list-->

+## 3. Branch Merging Conflicts
+### To resolve merge confilcts manually through the text editor, click on the changes that is done and merge the comparison that is provided then click on the complete.

+## 4. Resolving ,erge conflicts with a merge tool
+### I case you don't have merge.tool configured in your laptop, use this command: git config --global merge.tool code
+### git merge <branch-name> <!--this is to merge the branch you want to merge. -->
+### git mergetool
+### File will be displced when you run the git mergetool command on the terminal:
+### *on the top-left this is the local file that you wnat to merge with, *on the top-middle this is the base file before any changes were made in both branches. *on the top-right this is the remote file that you want to merege with the file in the top-left * and the file on the botton is the one that is going to show the changes that need to be marged.
+### once you have identified the changes you need to edit, by remmoving the >>>> HEAD and all the other unnecessary lines and remove the line you want to replace the changes then click Shift Z a couple of times and quit the rest one by one then add and commit your work and you will automatically leave the mergetool editor.

+## 5. Understanding the DETACHED HEAD state
+### The "detached HEAD" state in Git is a valid, though unusual, state where the special pointer HEAD (which normally points to the tip of your current branch) is pointing directly to a specific commit.
+### In simple words, the detached HEAD state means you're in "view-only" mode and are not on a branch.

+## 6. Ignoring Files/Directories
+### the '.gitignore' file is a powerful file configaration file used to tell git which files and directories to intentionally ignore and not track in the repository.
+### to avoid the temporary files from being tracked, add /tmp in the file to ignore a directory anmed tmp located only in the root of the repository.

+## 7. Working with Tags
+### Git tag are like permenent, static bookmarks in your repositoryhistory.
+They are primarily used to marfk specific points as important, unlike branches, tags don't change or move once they've been created.
+### - To create a tag: 'git tag v1.0'(it will traget the last commit in the log) or 'git tag -a v1.0 -m "Initial release version"(this one here is for a commit that is staged)
+### - To checkout tag version: 'git checkout v1.0' ( this checks out commit pointed to by v1.0. but this only puts you in a detached HEAD state as you are not on the branch.) and to return: 'git checkout main'(To go back to active development, you must check out a branch)

+## 8. Listing and deleting Tags
+### To delete the Local Tag: 'git tag -d v1.0' and to delete the remote Tag: 'git push origin --delete v1.0'
+### - To list and view tags: 'git tag'(to list) and 'git show v1.0' (displays infomstion about the specific tag name provided.)

+## 9. Pushing Local Work to Remote Repositories
+### git push origin <branch-name> <!-- but before pushing make sure to pull to check out for any chancges in the remote repositories by using this command "git pull"-->
+### - To push tags[note the defult 'git push' command does not send the tags to the remote repository.]: 'git push origin v1.0'(pushes a single tag named v1.0 to the remote repository.) and 'git push origin --tags' (pushes all of your local tags to the remote repository.)

+## 10. Pulling Changes from REmote Repositories
+### using the 'git pull' command to pull the changes in the remote repository and resolve it manually or using the merge tool command 'git mergetool'.